kksgandhi/micrologue/README.md

 Advanced Guide
 --------------

+ - I suggest zettelkasten programs like [Obsidian](https://obsidian.md/) for prototyping and viewing projects like this.
  - Rather than using the zipped release, I suggest cloning this repository and using a typescript compiler to compile the js files.
 Typescript will tell you if your passage is in the wrong format.
  - You can use the js hooks and a state variable to modify your game based on whether the player has visited certain passages etc.
  - Remember that the browser console exists.
 At the moment it's not heavily utilized, but you can certainly use it to print developer only stuff.
 [Link to instructions on how to open developer tools.](https://grantwinney.com/how-do-i-view-the-dev-console-in-my-browser/) Once you've opened dev tools, go to the tab that says "console"